AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 589, 198, 900, 945]

 Enter a number to search for: 96
+-1
-The number 96 was not found in the ArrayList.
+The number 96 was not found in the List.
 ```